udaan-iitt/editions/2023_Summer/puppet_show_22_23.md

 ---
 **Commendable Achievements from his tenure as the Aranya Coordinator**

 Okay!
 The first achievement is that I got Gopi inside the club as a core member (Coordinator to be honest).
 Aranya is a club that needs to get through a lot of permission stuff to do one trek or even an event, and you do all that, you still have the weather conditions and trek place situations ready to disappoint you.
 Even with all the mood swings the weather had in my tenure (I don't know what wrong I did but that black cloud just comes out of a clear sky when I say that there'll be a trek), we were able to pull out treks (to the same old place ahhh anyways) and tried to accommodate as many people as possible.
 Also, the club requires a lot of people interaction right from talking with students regarding their interests and their free-time to talking with secretaries, our core team, with the authorities, transportation, mess management and talking with the forest officials, guides and so on, there'll be a lot to talk and do with people and co-ordinate things between them.
 I'm so proud that we were able to do that successfully.
 There are also so many on the go decisions needed to be taken as a part of treks and events organised, which our team was able to execute perfectly everytime.
 The fact that there were very few treks in Sandesh bhaiya's tenure due to covid and we were able to do three of them is something I'm happy about.
-I'm happy that I was able to withhold the trekking culture in our campus.
+I'm happy that I was able to uphold the trekking culture in our campus.

 To summarise, I could really say that I learnt to better deal with people and monkeys.